-The employees of Hocking College have historically been very generous in contributing to the success of our students.
-Each year, employees donate a portion of their paychecks to fund scholarship awards to deserving students.
+Each year, Hocking College employees donate a portion of their paychecks to fund scholarship awards to deserving students.
 The scholarships are given to students from every discipline who exhibit scholastic achievement and financial need.
 Student must be registered for classes at the time of review and enrolled full-time for the terms the scholarship will be awarded.

 The Transfer Excellence Award is available to students who are transferring from another college into Hocking College.
 Students must have a minimum of 28 earned credits and a grade point average of 2.5 or above.
 The Transfer Excellence Award is $500 per semester up to 3 semesters.